Quantization dimensions for the bi-Lipschitz recurrent Iterated function systems: Main result

 In the following theorem, which is the main theorem of the paper, we determine the upper and the lower bounds of the quantization dimensions of the Borel probability measures supported on the limit sets of the bi-Lipschitz recurrent IFS under the strong open set condition in terms of the spectral radius. \begin{theorem} Let $\mathcal{I}=\{X; f_{ij}, p_{ij}: 1\leq i,j\leq N\}$ be a bi-Lipschitz recurrent IFS satisfying the strong open set condition such that where $0<c_{ij}\leq s_{ij}<1$ for $1\leq i,j\leq N.$ Let $\mu$ be the Borel probability measure supported on the limit set $E$ of the RIFS $\mathcal{I}$ defined as in the above section.
 Then,

-where $l_r$ and $k_r$ are uniquely given by $\phi_{r}\Big(\frac{l_r}{r+l_r}\Big)=1$ and $\Phi_{r}\Big(\frac{k_r}{r+k_r}\Big)=1$, respectively. \end{theorem} \begin{remark} In \cite{GL2}, Graf and Luschgy gave a formula \eqref{for} for the quantization dimension of the invariant measure of the similarity IFS under the OSC.
-However, in the above theorem, if we consider $f_{ij}=f_i,$ $p_{ij}=p_j$ and $c_{ij}=s_{ij}=s_i$, then the bi-Lipschitz recurrent IFS reduces to the similarity IFS with the OSC, and we get same formula \eqref{for} for the quantization dimension.
-Thus, our result is a general version of the Graf-Luschgy's result. \end{remark} \begin{remark} In the construction of bi-Lipschitz RIFS, if we consider $s_{ij}=c_{ij}$, then we get similarity RIFS.
-In this setting, we get same bounds of the quantization dimension as in \cite{R9}.
-Thus, our result is more general than the Roychowdhury's result \cite{R9}.
-By Remark \ref{clear}, it is clear that our result also generalizes the result of Verma et al. \cite{Manuj}. \end{remark} \begin{remark} In \cite{R2}, Roychowdhury determined the upper and the lower bound of the quantization dimension of the invariant probability measure of the bi-Lipschitz IFS under the SOSC and some restrictions on bi-Lipschitz constants.
+where $l_r$ and $k_r$ are uniquely given by $\phi_{r}\Big(\frac{l_r}{r+l_r}\Big)=1$ and $\Phi_{r}\Big(\frac{k_r}{r+k_r}\Big)=1$, respectively. \end{theorem} \begin{remark} In \cite{GL2}, Graf and Luschgy gave the formula \eqref{for} for the quantization dimension of the invariant measure of the self-similar IFS under the OSC.
+However, in the above theorem, if we consider $f_{ij}=f_i,$ $p_{ij}=p_j$ and $c_{ij}=s_{ij}=s_i$, then the bi-Lipschitz recurrent IFS reduces to the self-similar IFS with the OSC, and we get the same formula \eqref{for} for the quantization dimension.
+Thus, our result is a general version of the Graf-Luschgy's result. \end{remark}

+\begin{remark} In \cite{R2}, Roychowdhury determined the upper and the lower bound of the quantization dimension of the invariant probability measure of the bi-Lipschitz IFS under the SOSC and some restrictions on the bi-Lipschitz constants.
 Note that in the above theorem, we are not taking any restrictions on the bi-Lipschitz constants as in \cite{R2}.
 By Remark \ref{clear} and the above theorem, we obtain the same bound of the quantization dimension as in Roychowdhury's paper \cite{R2}.
-Thus, our result generalizes the result of Roychowdhury \cite{R2} in more general setting. \end{remark} In order to prove Theorem~\ref{mainthm}, we need some lemmas and propositions.
+Thus, our result generalizes the result of Roychowdhury \cite{R2} in a more general setting. \end{remark}

+\begin{remark} In \cite{MK1}, the author determined the upper and the lower bound of the quantization dimension for the measure supported on the limit set of the hyperbolic (bi-Lipschitz) RIFS.
+For proving the upper and the lower bound, the author claims that the measure $\mu$ supported on the limit set of the hyperbolic (bi-Lipschitz) RIFS satisfies the following invariance relation